Cognoscan/condense_db/spec.md

 Condense-db defines the following objects:

-- Document: A key-value map.
+- Document: A field-value map.
 Defined in [Document Format](#document-format).
-- Entry: A key-value pair with a parent document.
+- Entry: A field-value pair with a parent document.
 Defined in [Document Format](#document-format)
 - Query: A query for retrieving documents and entries from a database.
 Defined in `query.md`.